Is net metering going away in New York?

 The credit covers 20% of qualified rehabilitation costs of owner-occupied historic houses, up to a credit value of $50,000.

 Note that not all NYC homes can qualify for this credit.
 NY State Historic Tax Credits only apply to certain districts in the city as designated by the NYC Landmarks Preservation Commission.
-Want to know if your home qualifies?
-Speak with a solar specialist today.

 In addition to living in a designated historic community, your solar panels must be installed on the home that you owned and resided in during the specified tax year in order to qualify.